zw5/portafolio/README.md

 # Portfolio

-Basic React portfolio built with Vite.
-Includes sections for About, Projects, Experience, and Contact with a responsive layout.
+A personal portfolio website built with React and Vite to showcase projects and skills.

 ## Assets

-- Place a portrait image at `public/profile.jpg` to display your photo in the hero section.
+All assets used in this project are located in the `public` folder.

 ## Available scripts

+In the project directory, you can run:

-- `npm install` to install dependencies
+### `npm install`

+Installs all the dependencies.

-- `npm run dev` to start the development server
+### `npm run dev`

+Runs the app in development mode.
+Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

+The page will reload if you make edits.
+You will also see any lint errors in the console.

-- `npm run build` to create a production build
+### `npm run build`

-- `npm run preview` to preview the production build locally
+Builds the app for production to the `dist` folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified, and the filenames include hashs.